-Differential proteomics allows to compare big sets of proteins originating from various biological sources, like treated and untreated cells, or differential bacterial strains.
-Small differences in big number of components can be discovered by differential proteomics.
+Differential proteomics allows the comparison of big sets of proteins originating from various biological sources, like treated and untreated cells, or differential bacterial strains.
+Small differences in the big number of components can be discovered by differential proteomics.

-Best practice of 2D proteomics makes use of internal pooled control sample which is essentially a mixture of both proteomes labeled with one of the dyes.
+The best practice of 2D proteomics makes use of an internal pooled control sample which is essentially a mixture of both proteomes labeled with one of the dyes.
 Cyanine2 should be used for it.
-Other two dyes, Cyanine3, and Cyanine5, are interchangeable for all experiments.
+The other two dyes, Cyanine3, and Cyanine5 are interchangeable for all experiments.

-Protein mixture preparation is the most variable, and most demanding part of the assay.
-It is outside the scope of the official protocol because different samples require very different lysis conditions to obtain mixture of proteins suitable for the assay.
+Protein mixture preparation is the most variable and most demanding part of the assay.
+It is outside the scope of the official protocol because different samples require very different lysis conditions to obtain a mixture of proteins suitable for the assay.
 Essentially, both samples being compared should be lysed in identical conditions to achieve meaningful results.
-Generally, if experiment requires lysis, CHAPS-based lysis solutions are recommended.
+Generally, if the experiment requires lysis, CHAPS-based lysis solutions are recommended.

 After the preparation of both protein mixtures being compared, the following protocol can be used to achieve labeling.

-2) Adjust protein mixtures pH to 8.5 by using either amine-free buffer (NaHCO3, acetate), or Tris buffer.
+2) Adjust protein mixtures pH to 8.5 by using either amine-free buffer (NaHCO3, acetate) or Tris buffer.
 In separate vials, prepare three labeling reactions: one untreated, one treated, and one mix of both (pooled internal control).
-Protein concentration should idealy be 5-10 mg/mL, but as low as 1 mg/mL can be used.
+Protein concentration should ideally be 5-10 mg/mL, but as low as 1 mg/mL can be used.
 Take 50 ug of protein per reaction.